jverzani/AMRVW.jl/examples/amrvw.md

 # An overview of `AMRVW`

-The `AMRVW` package implements some numerical linear algebra algorithms of Jared L. Aurentz, Thomas Mach, Leonardo Robol, Raf Vandebril, David S. Watkins for finding eigenvalues of matrices through Francis's method.
+The `AMRVW` package implements some numerical linear algebra algorithms of Jared L. Aurentz, Thomas Mach, Leonardo Robol, Raf Vandebril, and David S. Watkins for finding eigenvalues of matrices through Francis's method.

 An inspiration is to find  the roots of a polynomial through the eigenvalues of a companion matrix.
 This is implemented in `AMRVW` through the `roots` function.